 We’ve all heard that people do business with people that they know, like and trust.
-However, as CMO.com notes, 2016 has not been a great year for trust in marketing, with the widespread reporting of investigations into marketing practices in the pharmaceutical and financial services industries.
+However, as CMO.com notes, 2016 has not been a great year for trust in marketing.
+There has been a widespread reporting of investigations into marketing practices in the pharmaceutical and financial services industries.

 The solution?
 Return to trust, transparency, and clarity in marketing.
 The name of the new game in 2017 will be authenticity … a critical foundation for the new era of relationship-based marketing.

 How to do it?
 Check out this Moz article on 4 Ways to Build Trust and Humanize Your Brand.

 There’s some evidence out there to suggest that content marketing is slowly coming to the point of maturation.

 There would be few marketers out there who would not acknowledge the need for solid content marketing activity (if not a strategy).

 Furthermore, around two-thirds of marketers are reporting that their content marketing efforts are “much more” or “somewhat more” successful than the previous year, as reported by Forbes.

 The rise of AR (augmented reality) and VR (virtual reality) have been touted for a while now.
 They are increasingly being applied to a range of contexts.
 However, they are still out of the reach of most standard marketing campaigns.

 However, some pundits predict that 2017 will be the year of VR.
 This prediction arrives with a steady uptake by marketers across a wide range of industries.

 Spokespersons from Adobe and Accenture Interactive, cited by CMO.com, note the many exciting opportunities that will be offered marketers in 2017, with the main challenge likely to be what type of content to be offered through these channels.